kumaran-is/kubernetes-demo/README.md

  istioctl install --set profile=demo -y
 ```

-4. Add a namespace label to instruct Istio to automatically inject Envoy sidecar proxies when you deploy your application later
+4. Add a namespace label to instruct Istio to automatically inject Envoy sidecar proxies when you deploy your application later.
+This will inject proxy as initial container whenever new pod is created.

 ```
  kubectl label namespace default istio-injection=enabled